brian-rose/brian-rose.github.io/e_publications.md

 ## Published and accepted

 ### 2017
+- Singh, H.A., P.J.
+Rasch and B.E.J.
+Rose (2017), Increased Ocean Heat Convergence into the High Latitudes with CO2-Doubling Enhances Polar-Amplified Warming.
+Geophys.
+Res.
+Lett. (in press).
 - Rose, BEJ, TW Cronin and CM Bitz (2017), Ice Caps and Ice Belts: the effects of obliquity on ice-albedo feedback.
 Astrophys.
 J. (in press). [pdf preprint][ice belt]
 - Haugstad, AD*, KC Armour, DS Battisti and BEJ Rose, Relative roles of surface temperature and climate forcing patterns in the inconstancy of radiative feedbacks.
 Geophys.
 Res.
 Lett. (in press), doi:10.1002/2017GL074372. [pdf preprint][haugstad sst]